Global Petroleum Survey 2016

-This report presents the results of the Fraser Institute’s 9th annual survey of petroleum industry executives and managers regarding barriers to investment in oil and gas exploration and production facilities in various jurisdictions around the globe.
-The survey responses have been tallied to rank provinces, states, other geographical regions (e.g. offshore areas) and countries according to the extent of such barriers.
-Those barriers, as identified by the survey respondents, include high tax rates, costly regulatory obligations, uncertainty over environmental regulations and the interpretation and administration of regulations governing the “upstream” petroleum industry, and concerns with regard to political stability and security of personnel and equipment.
+This report presents the results of the Fraser Institute’s 10th annual survey of petroleum industry executives and managers regarding barriers to investment in oil and gas exploration and production facilities in various jurisdictions around the globe.
+The survey responses have been tallied to rank provinces, states, other geographical regions (e.g. offshore areas), and countries according to the extent of such barriers.
+Those barriers, as assessed by the survey respondents, include high tax rates, costly regulatory obligations, uncertainty over environmental regulations and the interpretation and administration of regulations governing the “upstream” petroleum industry, and concerns with regard to the political stability and security of personnel and equipment.

-A total of 439 respondents participated in the survey this year, providing sufficient data to evaluate 96 jurisdictions, which hold 66 percent of proved global oil and gas reserves and account for 75 percent of global oil and gas production.
+A total of 381 respondents participated in the survey this year, providing sufficient data to evaluate 96 jurisdictions, which hold 66 percent of proved global oil and gas reserves and account for 75 percent of global oil and gas production.

-Of 14 jurisdictions with large petroleum reserves, the five that rank as most attractive/least deterrent to investment are Texas, United Arab Emirates, Qatar, Alberta, and China are the five most likely to attract, or least likely to deter, investment.
-The five large-reserve jurisdictions for investment on the basis of their Policy Perception Index scores (Libya, Venezuela, Russia—Other, Iran, and Iraq) account for over half of the proved oil and gas reserves all the jurisdictions included in the survey.
+Of the 12 jurisdictions with the largest petroleum reserves, Texas, United Arab Emirates, Qatar, Alberta, and China are the five most likely to attract, or least likely to deter, investment.
+The five large-reserve jurisdictions least likely to attract investment on the basis of their Policy Perception Index scores (Venezuela, Libya, Russia, Indonesia, and Nigeria) account for 45 percent of the proved oil and gas reserves of all the jurisdictions included in the survey.
 Alberta is the only Canadian jurisdiction in the group of jurisdictions with large reserve holdings.

-When considering policy independently from the size of jurisdictions’ reserves, historically the primary focus of this survey, we find that the jurisdictions with Policy Perception Index scores in the first quintile, suggesting that obstacles to investment are lower than in all other jurisdictions assessed by the survey, are all located in Canada, the United States, and Europe.
-According to this year’s survey, the 10 most attractive jurisdictions for investment worldwide are Netherlands—Offshore, Alabama, Oklahoma, Texas, Mississippi, Kansas, Arkansas, Saskatchewan, North Dakota, and Manitoba.
-All of these jurisdictions were among last year’s top 10 most attractive jurisdictions with the exception of Netherlands—Offshore.
-The only jurisdiction displaced from the top 10 was Wyoming.
+When the attractiveness for investment is considered independently from the reserve size of jurisdictions (historically the primary focus of this survey), we find that jurisdictions with first quintile Policy Perception Index scores, suggesting that obstacles to investment are lower than in all other jurisdictions assessed by the survey, are almost all located in Canada, the United States, and Europe.
+According to this year’s survey, the 10 most attractive jurisdictions for investment worldwide are Oklahoma, Texas, Kansas, Saskatchewan, Wyoming, North Dakota, Norway—North Sea, Mississippi, Utah, and Montana.
+All but three of these jurisdictions—Wyoming, Utah, and Montana—ranked in the worldwide top 10 in the 2015 survey.

-Analysis of the 2015 results indicates that the extent of negative sentiment with regard to factors driving petroleum investment decisions (disregarding the extent of proved oil and gas reserve holdings) decreased in most world regions.
-The United States continues to remain as the most attractive region in the world for investment, followed by Australia, which moved ahead of Canada this year.
+Our analysis of the 2016 petroleum survey results indicates that the extent of negative sentiment regarding key factors driving petroleum investment decisions has increased somewhat in many of the world’s regions.
+The United States continues to remain as the most attractive region for investment, followed by Australia, which moved ahead of Canada this year.
 Canada’s fall to the third most attractive region in the world for investment is reflective of Alberta’s continued deterioration, as investors continue to view the province as less attractive for investment.